Orange Cake

 Notes

-If you want to make a layer cake, double the recipe, divide the batter between 2 9-inch pans, and bake according to directions.
+If you want to make a layer cake, double the recipe, divide the batter between two 9-inch pans, and bake according to directions.
 You can frost between the layers, and on the sides and top as you would for any layer cake.

 Nutrition